 He explained that unless they used their spiritual gifts correctly, they would be sending an indistinct message to both fellow-believers and the unsaved.
 Unless their spiritual gifts were used to convey the true message of God, they would convey a fuzzy and indistinct message.

 Paul likened the use of spiritual gifts to a trumpet-call in the midst of a battle.
 If the sound of the trumpet is clear and distinct, the army will know what strategy to follow, "but if the bugle produces an indistinct sound," he adds, "who will prepare himself for battle?"

 Just as spiritual gifts were exploited by some in those early days of the church, there are those today who continue to use their spiritual gifts for their own purposes - for self-gratification, self-exaltation, ungodly manipulation, or to control others.
 Let us use the gifts and graces with which we have been endowed wisely and for God's glory, or we will be likened to the sound of an indistinct bugle which confuses others and dishonours the Lord.

 Thank You, Heavenly Father, for Your Word and the truths that are contained within its pages.
 I praise You for the wonderful way You taught the early Church the truths of the gospel and for protecting its message, through the power of the Holy Spirit.
-Thank You for the gifts and graces You have bestowed on me, and I pray that I may use each one wisely, with discernment, and for Your greater glory.
-I pray that I would say and do nothing that would communicate an indistinct gospel message to those with whom I have to do.
+I pray that I would say and do nothing that would communicate an indistinct gospel message to those I witness to.
 Keep my heart pure and my actions honouring to You.
 This I ask in Jesus' name, AMEN.